Muscles Engaged On The Treadmill

 Upper Body Muscles

-Changing the speed and incline on a treadmill impacts muscle engagement.:
+Changing the speed and incline on a treadmill impacts muscle engagement in the following ways:

 – Speed: Increasing speed can intensify the engagement of lower body muscles, such as quadriceps and calves, as they work harder to maintain a faster pace.